Skip to content

 Why milestones work

 Hitting 10k feels better than being at 9,500 and still slogging toward it.
 Rolling milestone-by-milestone turns a long grind into a series of small wins.
-Many savers use round numbers (10k, 25k, 50k, 100k) or personally meaningful ones (a year of essential costs, a deposit, a career-break fund).
+Some savers use round numbers (10k, 25k, 50k, 100k) or personally meaningful ones (a year of essential costs, a deposit, a career-break fund).

 A worked example